AlextheYounga/us-federal-code/usc/title-15-commerce-and-trade/chapter-116-coronavirus-economic-stabilization-(cares-act)/frontmatter.md

 9032.
 Implementation.

 9033.
 Return to work reporting.

+9034.
+Funding for fraud prevention, equitable access, and timely payment to eligible workers.

 #### SUBCHAPTER III—ECONOMIC STABILIZATION AND ASSISTANCE TO SEVERELY DISTRESSED SECTORS OF THE UNITED STATES ECONOMY ####